leochilds/learnyounodetutorials/_posts/2014-07-10-Baby-Steps.markdown

 # Task Walkthrough
 So, lets take a look at the task.
 The task is to write a program that accepts one or more numbers as command-line arguments and prints the sum of those numbers to the console.

 So lets consider what we need for this task.
-Need need a result to print out to the command line.
+We need a result to print out to the command line.
 We get this result by adding arguments from the command line so we need to be able to access these somehow, and we need to ensure the program can handle any amount of arguments in the command line.
-So just adding the 2 arguments won't work if we put in 3 nummbers.
+So just adding 2 arguments won't work if we put in 3 nummbers.

-Lets scroll back and start with the variable function:
+Lets go back and start with the variable function:

     var result = 0